Skip to main content

 Average Sunshine: 58 hours of sunshine

-December - The Best Month to Get Married for Festive (and Affordable!)
-Weddings
+December - The Best Wedding Month for Affordable Festive Weddings

 December, though festive and fun, is one of the least popular wedding months of the year, coming second to January.
 Just 2.5% of 2023 weddings will take place in December this year, but if you've learnt anything in this article, it's that low season can lead to bags of opportunities for couples.
 Christmas wedding?
 Why not!